-Littleton Community Farm is approximately 1.5 acres, located at 32 Foster Street, Littleton, MA – just behind Fay Park.
-When you visit, please park in the Fay Park parking lot and walk up Wilderness Road to get to the farm.
-We love to have people of all ages come and visit, volunteer and enjoy our farm.
+Littleton Community Farm is approximately 1.5 acres, located just behind Fay Park.
+When you visit, please park in the Fay Park parking lot.
+If the parking lot is not accessible you can, if absolutely necessary, drive up Wilderness Rd. no faster than 10 mph.
+Drive to the very end of Wilderness Road where you will have a barn on your left, where you can park.
+Walk past the barn, continue up the trail, and the farm will be on your right.
+We love to have people of all ages come and visit, volunteer and enjoy the farm.
 To ensure everyone’s safety and a thriving, successful farm, we ask that you read and follow our Farm Policy below.

 Communicating with Us